AudioStreamingPlatform/resolutionreducer-processor/README.md

 When a gauge is received, it is converted into 2 different gauges, represented above.
 Therefore, if a gauge called `speed` is emitted from a client, it will result in 5 gauges called `speed_gauge_abs_max`, and `speed_gauge_abs_min`.

-If the real maximum, minimum value are more suitable, it is possible to add the name of the metric in the collector's options:
+If other types of aggregates are more suitable, like the real maximum, minimum or even other types, like average, counter, etc., it is possible to add the name of the metric in the collector's options:

 ```yaml
 ...